The Landlord and Tenant Board Ontario plays a major role in the relationship between landlords and tenants.

-#1 Know Provincial/Municipal Rental Rule (Landlord and Tenant Board Ontario)
+Know Provincial/Municipal Rental Rules (Landlord and Tenant Board Ontario)

 It is a good idea to let your insurance provider know you plan to rent out a portion of your home.
-You may or may not be covered with your current policy.
+Your existing policy may or may not cover you.
 Another good thing to know is your insurance policy does not cover your tenants personal property.

 Tenant have the option of purchasing tenant insurance which would cover their belongings.
 While it is not legal to mandate your tenant has insurance, it is good practice to recommend it.